Why Mango is our National fruit

 Covering the mash is a thin layer of skin stripped off before eating the organic product.

-When ready, the unpeeled natural product radiates an unmistakable, resinous sweet smell.
+When ready, the unpeeled natural product radiates an unmistakable, resinous, sweet smell.

 Mangifera Indica, the Mango, is one of the tropical world's most influential and broadly developed products.